Choosing a line of nutrients to feed your plants with can be a daunting task, especially if you have never grown before.

 In hydroponic solution, when pH is above 6.5 some of the plant nutrients begin to precipitate out of the solution and will be visible as a white crust on the walls of the reservoir and growing chambers.

 Once the nutrients have precipitated out of solution, they are not available to the plant and the plant will begin to show a deficiency.
-Some nutrients will also precipitate out of solution when the pH drops.
+Some nutrients will also precipitate out of the solution when the pH drops.

 Soil pH also influences soil microorganism health.